Recommended Courses and Modality

 The sooner a student completes their application file and is accepted, the greater the likelihood that they will be placed into their preferred course.
 Because dually enrolled students may not join classes after they begin, all dual-enrollment application files must be completed at least one week before the first day of classes.
 Incomplete application files will not be considered after the deadline has passed.
 Please view Calvin’s Academic Calendar for course start dates.

-High school students are welcome to dually enroll in Calvin’s summer courses.
-The required application materials remain the same (see “Required Admissions Materials”), and students can explore available summer courses by visiting the Summer Term web page.
+High school students are welcome to enroll in Calvin’s summer courses.
+Students may explore available summer courses by visiting the Summer Term webpage.

-Students within the State of Michigan (and attend a school with a UIC*) who register for dual-enrollment summer courses at Calvin may be eligible for four “no-cost” dual-enrollment credits.
+Students within the State of Michigan (and attend a school that gives them a UIC*) who register for summer courses at Calvin may be eligible for four “no-cost” credits.
 The Post-Secondary Enrollment Options Act states that “if 50% of the university class/term falls with the local district’s regular academic year (calendar), pupils must be allowed to enroll and receive tuition/fee support.”
 If 50% of a Calvin course meets during your school district’s regularly scheduled school year, the first four credits will be reimbursed by the State of Michigan.